I'm trying to buy tickets online but there are no tour times listed.

 Is it safe to walk around Old Town after dark?

 Yes.
 Although the stories of Albuquerque’s haunted past are filled with spooky characters, the Old Town and Sawmill area are a safe area.
 We will never take you anywhere we would not feel comfortable going ourselves.

-Is food or drink allowed on the Albucreepy Downtown Ghost Walk?
+Is food or drink allowed on the Albucreepy Ghost Walk?

 Yes.
 We especially recommend bringing bottled water.
 It’s best to eat a light dinner before the tour so that you have enough energy to walk for 1.3 miles.
 Alcoholic beverages are not permitted.

-Can I bring my dog on the Albucreepy Downtown Ghost Walk?
+Can I bring my dog on the Albucreepy Ghost Walk?

 Yes!
 Well-behaved, friendly pets and service animals are welcome on the tour.
 Scaredy cats must stay home!

-Can I bring my kids on the Albucreepy Downtown Ghost Walk?
+Can I bring my kids on the Albucreepy Ghost Walk?

 Albucreepy Downtown Ghost Walks are rated PG-13 due to the creepy subject matter.
 We strongly suggest that young children not attend.
 Disruptive children may be asked to leave without a refund.